KhoiDinh/Digicert-test/README.md

   - contects to Mysql to store and retrieve data, using JpaRepository to execute db queries, and read in JSON formatted queries.
   - used Postman to execute REST API Calls
   - unit tests for api usability
+  - slf4j to log api call process for debugging